becomposable/composableai/packages/workflow/README.md

 * **name**: The name of the activity.
 * **import**: An array of variables that will be imported into the activity.
 * **params**: A map of parameters that will be passed to the activity.
-* **fetch**: A map of data that will be fetched from the Zeno platform before the activity is executed.
+* **fetch**: A map of data that will be fetched from the Composable platform before the activity is executed.
 * **condition**: A condition that must be met before the activity is executed.
 * **parallel**: A boolean value that indicates whether the activity should be executed in parallel with other activities.
 * **output**: The name of the variable that will contain the result of the activity.